 • Put new pasta/rice/cans behind old ones.

-• Always finish oldest first.
+• Always finish the oldest first.

 2. Transparent Storage

 Glass jars or clear bins show exactly what you have.
-Less food “hiding.”
+Less food "hiding.".

 3. Label Everything